 Although there are a lot of third-party overclocking tools on the internet we would suggest you choose the right one that is perfectly safe for your laptop.
-Laptop and processor manufacturers have some best overclocking software on their websites that are fully compatible and absolutely free.
+Laptop and processor manufacturers have some best overclocking software on their websites that are fully compatible and free.

 The best part is that each software comes with a user manual and help which makes it a lot easier for you.
 Here are a few for you:

 |AND||AMD Overdrive Technology|